neennera/ticketlemon/README.md

    - Seats are represented as a bitmap in Redis (`backend\src\lib\getCacheBuySeat.js`)
    - Prevents double-booking by providing atomic operations
-   - Improves performance by avoiding frequent database queries
+   - Improves performance by avoiding frequent database queries (In theory, when sacling websit you should use redis in popular concert's avaliable seat)

 2. **Reservation Timeout**: